 Governance

-Tearfund Ireland is governed by the Board of Directors which is responsible for setting and monitoring the strategic direction, signing off on annual plans and budgets, establishing policy and monitoring compliance and reviewing the outcomes of the statutory audit.
-The Board ensures the highest standards of governance, accountability, transparency, financial oversight and ultimately the achievement of strategic and programmatic goals.
-A Code of Corporate Governance (based on Dóchas’ code) guides the Board in its role, and the functioning of the Board is monitored against this.
-The Directors are volunteers and receive no remuneration.
+Tearfund Ireland is governed by the Board of Directors which is responsible for setting and monitoring the strategic direction, signing off on annual plans and budgets, establishing policy, monitoring compliance, and reviewing the outcomes of the statutory audit.
+The Board oversees all matters of governance, accountability, transparency, financial oversight and, ultimately, the achievement of strategic and programmatic goals.

-• Audit and Risk Committee
+- Audit and Risk Committee

-• Governance Committee
+- Governance Committee

-• Fundraising Committee
+- Fundraising Committee

-• Theological Advisory Group
+- Theological Advisory Group (meets as needed)

 Charities Governance Code